Empire Builder: History

-Between 1971 and 1979, on the parallel route of the former Northern Pacific between Twin Cities and Spokane via Staples, Fargo, Bismarck, Missoula and Helena run the North Coast Hiawatha, descendant of NP's flagship service, the North Coast Limited, which also served stops such as St. Cloud, Staples and Detroit Lakes.
-Between Chicago and Minneapolis, and between Spokane and Seattle, the North Coast Hiawatha run combined with the Builder three days a week.
+Between June 1971 and October 1979, on the parallel route ex Northern Pacific between the Twin Cities and Spokane via Staples, Fargo, Bismarck, Missoula and Helena run the North Coast Hiawatha, descendant of NP's flagship service, the North Coast Limited, which also served stops such as St. Cloud, Staples and Detroit Lakes.
+Between Chicago and Minneapolis-St. Paul, and between Spokane and Seattle, the North Coast Hiawatha run combined with the Builder three days a week.
+The joint operation of the Builder and the North Coast Hiawatha was suspended on June 11, 1973, when Amtrak decided that both services should run separately again.
+This created two daily services between Spokane and Seattle.
+The North Coast Hiawatha remained on a tri-weekly schedule west of the Twin Cities.

-When Amtrak cancelled the North Coast Hiawatha, it rerouted the Builder over the former NP mainline between Minneapolis-St. Paul and Fargo to continue to serve St. Cloud, Staples and Detroit Lakes, which otherwise would have lost service when the North Coast Hiawatha was suspended.
-The realignment of the Builder from the former GN mainline to the NP mainline however resulted in the loss of the stops at Willmar, Breckenridge and Morris.
+When Amtrak cancelled the North Coast Hiawatha, it rerouted the Builder over the ex-NP mainline between Minneapolis-St. Paul and Fargo to continue to serve St. Cloud, Staples and Detroit Lakes, which otherwise would have lost service with the cancellation of the North Coast Hiawatha.
+However, the rerouting of the Builder from the GN mainline to the NP mainline however resulted in the loss of the stops at Willmar, Breckenridge and Morris.

 In October 1979, the Builder was the first of Amtrak's western long-distance services to receive the new Superliner I cars built by Pullman-Standard.
 Due to the harsh winter weather of the Upper Midwest plains, and the mountainous areas of Montana, Idaho and Washington, with blizzards and cold temperatures, traditional steam-heated equipment frequently broke down, often forcing Amtrak to cancel service.
 The Superliners, with their electrical head-end power, were far better suited for the conditions.
 Amtrak's new national timetable depicted a Superliner coach on the front cover, and the listing for the Empire Builder carried a heading which read "Amtrak's Superliner is Somethin' [sic] Special."